The Great Crash, 1929: The influence of the Wall Street crash on the Great Depression

 First, an imbalance in the income distribution.
 Galbraith asserts that "the 5 per cent of the population with the highest incomes in that year [1929] received approximately one third of all personal income."
 Personal income in the form of rents, dividends, and interest of the well-to-do was approximately twice as much as in the period following the Second World War, leaving the economy dependent on a high level of investment and luxury consumer spending, and vulnerable to the stock market crash.

 Second, problems in the structure of corporations.
 Most specifically, he cites newly formed investment entities of the era (such as holding companies and investment trusts) as contributing to a deflationary spiral, due in no small part to their high reliance on leverage.
-Dividends paid the interest on the bonds in the holding companies, and when these were interrupted, the structure collapsed. w“It would be hard to imagine a corporate system better designed to continue and accentuate a deflationary cycle."
+Dividends paid the interest on the bonds in the holding companies, and when these were interrupted, the structure collapsed.
+"It would be hard to imagine a corporate system better designed to continue and accentuate a deflationary cycle."
 Also, "The fact was that American enterprise in the twenties had opened its hospitable arms to an exceptional number of promoters, grafters, swindlers, impostors, and frauds.
 This, in the long history of such activities, was a kind of flood tide of corporate larceny."

 Third, the bad banking structure.
 The weakness was manifest in the large number of units working independently.
 As one failed, pressure was applied to another, leading to a domino effect accelerated by increasing unemployment and lower incomes.

 Fourth, foreign trade imbalances.
 During World War I, the US became a creditor nation, exporting more than it imported.
 High tariffs on imports contributed to this imbalance.
 Subsequent defaults by foreign governments led to a decline in exports, which was especially hard on farmers.

 And finally, "the poor state of economic intelligence."
 Galbraith says that the "economists and those who offered economic counsel in the late twenties and early thirties were almost uniquely perverse" and that "the burden of reputable economic advice was invariably on the side of measures that would make things worse."